SGM Herbert A. Friedman (Ret.)

 The map below illustrates the breakthrough plan of the Western High Command.
 It points to the German objectives.
 What it does not show is where the Allied tank armies are located.

 THE LAST ATTEMPT

-1. Because German reserves of men and materials were being continually hammered down in the battle between Emmerich and Basel.
+1. Because German reserves of men and materials were being continually hammered down in the battle of attrition between Emmerich and Basel.

-3. Because Himmler realized that the German people were resisting more and more against the forced evacuation and don't want to be displaced.
+3. Because Himmler realized that the German people were resisting more and more against the forced evacuation and don't want to be dragged away from their homes.

-1. Because Rundstedt does not have enough tanks, not enough planes, not enough artillery to achieve a first class plan.
+1. Because Rundstedt did not have enough tanks, not enough planes, not enough artillery to achieve a first class plan.

 3. Because the SS leaders failed.
 Manteuffel did his job.
-He trusted the SS-tanks.
+He trusted the Panzer-SS.
 But Sepp Dietrich failed.

-4. Because the V1 and V2 missed being an alternative to artillery and air force.
+4. Because the V1 and V2 failed as sustitutes for artillery and air power.

 Z.G.
 99 The Stake Your Life